 Bordon High School received a grant for Borden Elves, a program that provides supplies to create handmade toys for the needy at Christmas, which are then donated to the Salvation Army each year.

 YMCA of Southern Indiana received a grant for Kentucky United Nations Assembly (KUNA) that will construct a global village building for the annual KUNA General Assembly in spring 2015.

 Miles for Merry Miracles received a grant to improve and expand their program.
 Their program encourages youth to form leadership skills, work abilities, and learn the gift of giving through youth-led service projects that help families in need during the holiday season.

-The application was open from January 1 through January 26, 2018
+The application will be open from January 1 through January 31, 2019